Surgical Technologist Associates Degree / Bachelors Degree Program

 Applications are accepted for the Surgical Technology program annually in the Spring.
 Applicants should be 18 years old and have earned a high school diploma or equivalent by the start of the enrollment term.
 The application includes a test of adult basic English, a short writing sample, and an interview.

-Application packets will be available to download online and to pick up in the Counseling Office (Room 402) beginning January 2024.
+Application packets are available to download or pick up in the Counseling Office (Room 402).
+The application deadline is Friday, March 15, 2024 at 3:00 pm.

 A non-refundable application fee of $50 is required and must be paid at time of application submission.